murdinc/stencil2/README.md

 ### Admin Database

-The admin uses its own database (`stencil_admin` by default) which stores:
-- `admin_websites` - Registry of all websites
-- `admin_activity_log` - Audit log of all admin actions

-Each website's content (articles, products) is stored in that website's own database, keeping data isolated.
+The admin uses its own database determined by reading website configurations from the filesystem.
+Each website's content (articles, products, messages) is stored in that website's own database, keeping data completely isolated.

-### Security Notes

-- **Change the default password** in `env-dev.json`
-- Admin uses session-based authentication (24-hour sessions)
-- Sessions are stored in memory (will be lost on server restart)
-- For production, use HTTPS and a strong password
-- Consider adding IP restrictions via firewall
+**Website Discovery**: The admin scans the `websites/` directory for website configurations and connects to each database as needed.

+### IMAP Email Polling

+**Automatic Reply Detection**: The admin server polls IMAP inboxes every 5 minutes for websites that have IMAP configured:

+1. Checks each website's IMAP inbox for new emails
+2. Matches incoming emails to existing message threads (by subject/message ID)
+3. Automatically adds replies to the message thread in the admin
+4. Logs polling activity and errors

+**Configuration**: Set IMAP details in the website settings (admin UI or config file):
+- IMAP Server (e.g., `imap.gmail.com`)
+- IMAP Port (e.g., `993`)
+- IMAP Username
+- IMAP Password
+- Use TLS (true/false)

+This allows seamless two-way communication through the admin interface.

 ## Site Types